 As our inaugural project, we advocate for the creation of an inclusive “big-tent” Canadian progressive party through the unification of the New Democratic, Liberal, and Green parties.

 Now, in mid-2014, it seems that these three political parties and their leaders (Thomas Mulcair, Justin Trudeau, and Elizabeth May) prefer to continue to fight amongst themselves to win the centre-left vote.
 This is surely to the great pleasure of Stephen Harper and his Conservatives!

 The idea of progressive unification isn’t new.
 See the Prominent Support page to see which high-level politicians have voiced their support for unification in the past few years, notably Jean Chrétien, Liberal Prime Minister from 1993 to 2003.

 Several well-known columnists and experts have argued in favour of unification.
 As well, in September 2012, journalist Paul Adams published a book on the topic, titled Power Trap.
-Our Articles section features excerpts and links to these compelling articles.
+Our Articles section features links to these compelling articles.